Kung Fu Panda 2: Production

+Gary Oldman (in 2014), Michelle Yeoh (in 2026), Victor Garber (in 2025), Dennis Haysbert (in 2015), Jean-Claude Van Damme (in 2012) and Danny McBride (in 2013).

 When Kung Fu Panda was released in 2008, DreamWorks Animation planned a second film with the subtitle Pandamonium, which was changed by 2010 to Kaboom of Doom before being wholly retitled to Kung Fu Panda 2.
 Jennifer Yuh Nelson, who was head of story for the first film, was hired to replace John Stevenson and Mark Osborne as director for the sequel when it became evident that they would not be returning for the sequel.
 The first film's cast members reprised their voice roles.
 As with every DreamWorks Animation film from Monsters vs. Aliens onward, Kung Fu Panda 2 was produced in DreamWorks's stereoscopic 3D technology.

 Jonathan Aibel and Glenn Berger, screenwriters and co-producers for the first film, returned to write and co-produce the sequel, with Charlie Kaufman consulting on the screenplay early in the development process.

 In Kung Fu Panda 2, the production crew showed increased familiarity with Chinese culture.
 In 2008, after the release of Kung Fu Panda, DreamWorks CEO Jeffrey Katzenberg, director Nelson, and other DreamWorks members, including production designer Raymond Zibach, visited Chengdu, which is considered the "panda hometown".
 In addition to seeing real pandas at the Giant Panda Research Centre, the production-design crew learned about the local culture.
 Katzenberg has stated that the sequel incorporates many elements of Chengdu in the film.

 The film's landscape and architecture also found inspiration from those found at Mount Qingcheng, a renowned Taoist mountain.
 In an interview with the China Daily, Zibach recounted that the Panda research center influenced the movie in a big way, as did their experience of holding a month-old panda cub named A Bao, which gave them the idea for baby Po in a flashback.
 It also gave them the idea of featuring Sichuan food, such as Mapo tofu and Dandan noodles.
 In an interview with Movieline, Berger stated, "We never really thought of this as a movie set in China for Americans; it's a movie set in a mythical, universalized China for everyone in the world."

+Animator Januel Mercado served as a storyboard artist for Kung Fu Panda 2 beginning in 2008, marking his first animation work for a DreamWorks film as part of the studio's trainee program.
+Mercado worked alongside fellow San Jose State University alumnus Joel Crawford, with whom he became "like best friends ever since".